Introduction: Brain Tune E-book

 The illusion of necessity is the oldest lie.
 The illusion of divine gift is its twin — the claim that animals were placed here for human use, that their bodies are offerings rather than beings.
 Rituals of sacrifice and cultural justifications perpetuate these illusions, sanctifying violence instead of confronting it.
 Both lies conceal exploitation, both sanctify domination, both perpetuate harm.

 With abundant plant‑based foods, killing is not survival but choice.
 Rituals do not sanctify violence; they normalize it.
 Euphemisms do not soften cruelty; they conceal it.
-Awakening means refusing these disguises, naming killing as what it is: exploitation and death.
+Tuning our conscience to name killing as violence and reject the illusions of necessity and divine gift becomes liberation — dismantling sanctified harm and choosing to live and let live.

 4-6 Facing What Holds You Back